-Director of Budget and Fiscal Operations: Sallee Spearman
+Director of Fiscal Operations and HR: Sallee Spearman

 Director of Information Technologies and Digital Initiatives: Mark Figueroa

-Emeritus: Baber, Carande, Cargille, Coleman, Dintrone, Etschmaier, Fikes, Goyne, Hall, Harkányi, Harley, Harris, McPhail, Palsson, Pease, Perkins, Puerto, Rogers, Savage, Sonntag, Sullivan, Turhollow, White, Wilson
+Emeritus: Baber, Carande, Cargille, Coleman, Dintrone, Etschmaier, Fikes, Goyne, Hall, Harkányi, Harley, Harris, McPhail, Muroi, Palsson, Payne, Pease, Perkins, Puerto, Rogers, Savage, Sonntag, Su, Sullivan, Turhollow, White, Wilson

-Associate Librarians: Bliss, Culbertson, Kiczek, Lach, Lanthorne, Lindsey, Nowicki, Payne, Ray, Rhodes, Tumlin, Wong-Welch
+Associate Librarians: Bliss, Culbertson, Henderson, Holvoet, Kiczek, Lach, Lanthorne, Lindsey, Nowicki, Rhodes, Trainer, Tumlin, Wong-Welch

-Senior Assistant Librarians: Hanselman, Harris, Henderson, Holvoet, Howser, Jarocki, Tully
+Senior Assistant Librarians: Cota, Hanselman, Heng, Howser, Tully, Wilson

 Located in the center of campus, the University Library empowers students and faculty to explore ideas, collaborate with colleagues, develop projects, create knowledge, and cultivate academic success.
 The library is comprised of two buildings, the five-story Love Library and the Library Addition, with its landmark dome.
 Spanning more than 500,000 square feet, with nearly 4,000 seats for study and research, the library’s importance to students, faculty, staff, and individuals living in the San Diego region is documented by more than 2.2 million annual visits.